 Apply to jobs that fit into your general plan.
 Of course, be open to new opportunities but avoid things you already know will make you unhappy.

 Decide what you are looking for.

 A job hunt is not just for any position that will hire you; the position should also be something that meets your requirements.
 Before you start job hunting, decide what you are really searching for.
 Although every circumstance is different, you likely have a set of requirements for your future job.
 The more carefully you think about what you what, the less likely you will have to repeat the process in the near future.

 Some things to think about include:

 - Time commitment.
 You may be looking for a full-time job that will take up the majority of your time.
-Or maybe you are hoping to transition into a part-time role that will allow you to focus more on your own business.
+Alternatively, maybe you hope to transition into a part-time role that will allow you to focus more on your own business.
 Whatever your needs, remain realistic about the amount of time you are willing to commit to your future role.

 - Compensation.
-All jobs will compensate you in some way, but you need to make sure that you are being compensated in a way that is fair to you.
+All jobs will compensate you somehow, but you need to make sure that you are being compensated in a fair way to you.
 Otherwise, you may be unhappy in your new job before you even start.
-Think carefully about what compensation you would need from a job in order for it to be worthwhile.
-Don’t just think about the financial compensation, also consider healthcare, retirement, and other benefits that some companies offer.
+Think carefully about what compensation you would need from a job for it to be worthwhile.
+Don’t just think about financial compensation; consider healthcare, retirement, and other benefits that some companies offer.
 Be realistic and fair about this thought process based on your skills and the financial responsibilities you have.

 Determine how quickly you want to land this new job.

 Depending on your situation, you may be open to a longer job search than a short one.
-If you are in immediate need of a job, then you are going to need to ramp up your job search efforts to full strength immediately.
-However, if you are just hoping to transition into a new job in the next couple of months then you may not have to devote as much time on a weekly basis.
+If you are in immediate need of a job, you will need to ramp up your job search efforts to full strength immediately.
+However, if you are just hoping to transition into a new job in the next couple of months, then you may not have to devote as much time every week.
 Be honest with yourself about how quickly you want this new job.